Tuesday, November 01, 2016

 come to existence only observable as time, phase

 sea of light, a television hiss homing everywhere,

-Tobin has dared mightily with this multi-faceted book of cosmological wonders and soaring divinations.
-The degree of his rarified achievement startles beyond mere artistic credence.
+Tobin has dared mightily with this multi-faceted book of cosmological wonders and soaring divination.
+The degree of his rarefied achievement startles beyond mere artistic credence.
 Bravo.